robertZaufall/mindmanager_ai/readme.md

 ### Platform
 - Windows compatible (run macro/context menu or call the **Python** script directly)
 - macOS compatible (run **Automator** workflow (Quick Action) or call the **Python** script directly)
-- Just native LLM requests via API calls - **no middleware needed**
+- Only native API requests to AI systems - **no middleware needed**

 ### Layout
 - Map format can be radial map or orgchart